mobarski/morty/README.md

 | dot    | (n--)      |         | print number from top of the stack and one space |
 | echo   | (w--)      |         | print word from top of the stack |

-Word is a short string (0-4 characters) encoded into integer value.
+Word is a short string (0-4 characters) encoded as integer value.
+Words are intended mainly for VMs without propper string support.

 # Language